 5. Post Great Pictures on eBay

 Including high-quality photos of the items you’re selling is equally important. eBay buyers want to know exactly what they’re getting, and they don’t care for surprises.

 Similarly, great pictures show you’re running a professional business.
 Be sure to use a higher quality phone or camera when taking pictures of things you’re selling on eBay.

 Set up an area of your home with a plain, attractive background.
 Use a cheap drop cloth if you need to.
-Make sure the lighting is good enough that you can see the item and key features clearly.
+Ensure the lighting is good enough to see the item and key features clearly.
 Then, take several pictures of the item from all angles.

 6. Write Great Descriptions for Items You’re Selling

 Writing a detailed description is very important, too.
 Be thorough with the details about what you’re selling.
 In addition, include any negative facts they might need to know.

 For instance, if you’re selling a phone with a lower storage capacity, mention that “this phone has an 8GB storage capacity,” for example.
 Be honest.